-Additionally, you can track customer satisfaction, planned hours of work v actual hours, and overdue tasks.
+Additionally, you can track planned hours of work v actual hours, and overdue tasks.

 1. Check and Understand Project Progress

-It’s also helpful to get the team together for a ‘project health-check’ meeting to drill into current work, upcoming tasks, and issues.
-Use this meeting to recognize the delivery of important milestones and celebrate success.
+It’s also helpful to get the team together for a ‘project health-check’ to drill into current work, upcoming tasks, and issues.

 2. Find and Manage Exceptions